aualbert/kino/README.md

 ```typ
 #import "@preview/kino:0.1.0": *
 ```
 The companion python script [kino.py](https://github.com/aualbert/kino/blob/main/bin/kino.py) can be downloaded from the homepage.
-It requires `python3, pypdf, ffmpeg` and `typst`.
+It requires python3, pypdf, ffmpeg and typst.
 A flake is also provided for nix users.
+To use reveal.js exports, an installation of reveal.js is also required.

 ## Quick start